JGSNETO/Learn-SQL/SQL Overview Codes/README.md

 #### Constraining Columms

 - As you are defining your schema you may want to define specific rules and behaviors for some os your columms.

+#### Changing a Schema

+- ALTER TABLE statement

+#### ID columm

+- An ID columm is a columm that holds a unique value for each row in a table.
+Typically ID columns are automatically populated.
+- How you create id is different for each system.

+#### Filtering data

+- OR, AND, LIKE, IN statement.

+#### Remove duplicate

+- SELECT DISTINCT statement

+#### Conditional Expression

+- Somethign similar to switch case.
+- In Stadardized SQL, a zero is considered false and 1 true.